singlestore-labs/singlestoredb-dev-image/README.md

 ## How to open a SQL shell?

-This image includes a shell which you can run interactively using `docker exec` like so:
+This image includes a shell which you can run interactively using `docker exec`.

+The following command will prompt you for the root password.

 ```bash
 docker exec -it singlestoredb-dev singlestore -p
 ```

-The above command will prompt you for the root password.
 You can also provide the root password at the command line immediately after the `-p` flag like so:

 ```bash
 docker exec -it singlestoredb-dev singlestore -pYOUR_ROOT_PASSWORD